George W. Thompson (politician): Career

+In 1837, he moved to Wheeling in what was then Virginia but is now West Virginia.
+He became active in politics as a Democrat.
+In 1838, he was appointed deputy postmaster of Wheeling.
+He was later appointed to a commission to settle jurisdiction over the Ohio River between Virginia and Ohio.

-President James K. Polk appointed George Thompson United States Attorney for the western district of Virginia; and he served in this capacity from 1848 to 1850 until political winds changed and forced him out.
+In 1848, President James K. Polk appointed Thompson as judge of United States District Court for the Western District of Virginia, and he served until 1850.
+He was electied to the United States House of Representatives in 1850, serving from 1851 until his resignation in 1852 when the Virginia General Assembly elected him judge of the circuit court.

-A Democrat, Thompson won election to the United States House of Representatives in 1850, serving from 1851 until his resignation in 1852 when the Virginia General Assembly elected him judge of the circuit court.
-As both Congressman and state judge, he was involved in cases involving the Wheeling Suspension Bridge (completed in 1849) and a nearby railroad bridge which helped Wheeling become an important gateway city between the Ohio River valley and Eastern and international markets.
-As Congressman, Thompson introduced documents supporting the bridge (including resolutions of the Ohio and Virginia state legislatures), which impeded large steamboats to Pittsburgh.
+As both Representative and state judge, he was involved in cases involving the Wheeling Suspension Bridge (completed in 1849) and a nearby railroad bridge which helped Wheeling become an important gateway city between the Ohio River valley and Eastern and international markets.
+The bridge impeded large steamboats on the river.
+As Representative, Thompson introduced documents supporting the bridge (including resolutions of the Ohio and Virginia state legislatures).
 Congress passed a law declaring it a post road, so it was not torn down despite the United States Supreme Court finding it impeded Ohio River navigation.
 Virginia's General Assembly reelected Thompson as circuit judge in 1860.

-However, after Virginia voters in May 1861 approved the ordinance of secession which had been passed by the Virginia Secession Convention of 1861 despite the Unionist stance of most delegates from northwestern Virginia (including near Wheeling), Unionists attended the Wheeling Convention which established the Restored Government of Virginia.
-Thompson was removed from office in 1861 by the newly appointed "loyal" governor of Virginia, Francis H. Pierpont, for refusing to take the [oath of allegiance to the union and "the Restored Government of Virginia"].
-He objected to support the Restored Government of Virginia since he considered it an unelected, unconstitutional maneuever to set up the present State of West Virginia.
-Ralph Lazier Berkshire, whom he had defeated in the judicial contest and who supported West Virginia's statehood, would be elected his successor and later first chief justice of the West Virginia Supreme Court of Appeals.
+In 1861, Virginia declared secession.
+Unionists from northwestern Virginia held the Wheeling Convention which established the Restored Government of Virginia.
+Thompson left office in 1861, refusing to take the oath of office to support what he believed was an unconstitutional action to set up the present state of West Virginia.
+Ralph Lazier Berkshire, whom he had defeated in the 1860 judicial contest and who supported West Virginia statehood, was elected his successor and later first chief justice of the West Virginia Supreme Court of Appeals.

-His son William P. Thompson, who had become a lawyer in Virginia in 1857, recruited the "Marion Greys" and became a colonel of the 19th Virginia Infantry.
-Another son, George Western Thompson (1846-1895), became involved with the Ohio River Railroad and served as president until his death in 1895.
-After the war, William Thompson joined with his brother-in-law and another man and became president of the Camden Consolidated Oil Company, which in 1881 merged into Standard Oil Company, of which Thompson became vice-president and moved to Cleveland, Ohio.
+His son William P. Thompson (1837-1896) became a lawyer in Virginia.
+In 1857, he recruited the "Marion Greys" militia company and later became a colonel of the Confederate 19th Virginia Infantry Regiment.
+After the war, he joined with his brother-in-law and another man and became president of the Camden Consolidated Oil Company.
+In 1881, Camden merged into Standard Oil Company; Thompson became vice-president and moved to Cleveland.